 In line with current government guidance, we are operating staggered start and finish times and other safety measures.

-The start and end times will be:
+The start and end times are:

 Hackbridge Corner site